chef/chef-web-docs/content/saas/sso.md

     * Remove everything after `https://your_automate_url/` from your automate URL and add `/sso`.
 For Example: `https://your_automate_url/dashboard/event-feed` will become `https://your_automate_url/sso`

-    * On navigating to `https://your_automate_url/sso` you will be authenticated and authorized for admin-level privileges and redirected to the Chef-SaaS SSO UI.
+    * When you navigate to `https://your_automate_url/sso,` you will be authenticated and authorized for admin-level privileges and redirected to the Chef-SaaS SSO UI.

-    IMAGE
+    {{< figure src="/images/navigate-to-sso-saas.png" alt="Navigate to SSO">}}

 1. Fill the form fields with the values provided by your IDP.

     * **SSO URL:** Single Sign-On URL is provided by your IDP.

-    * **Email Attribute:** The attribute setup in IDP for user e-mail.
+    * **Email Attribute:** The attribute is set up in IDP for user e-mail.

-    * **Username Attribute:** The attribute setup in IDP for the username.
+    * **Username Attribute:** The attribute is set up in IDP for the username.

     * **Entity Issuer URL:** The value will be `https://your_automate_url/dex/callback`.